alessandro-gentilini/alessandro-gentilini.github.io/geo/appunti.md

 > A popular model is that of the self-exciting
 > dynamo: A conductor rotating in a magnetic
 > field creates an electron flow.
 If the flow passes
-> through a coil, the coih itself creates a magnetic
+> through a coil, the coil itself creates a magnetic
 > field that keeps the flow moving as long as
 > the conductor keeps rotating.
-Well, tbe Earth
+Well, the Earth
 > rotates.
-Tbe core is conducting, but probably
+The core is conducting, but probably
 > more here and less there because of temperature and/or compositional inhomogeneities.
 > The more conducting portions could act as
 > coils by funneling the electron flow.
 Although
-> we may bave here the ingredients for the creation of a magnetic field, we still do not know
+> we may have here the ingredients for the creation of a magnetic field, we still do not know
 > exactly how it works.

 [Emiliani, p.233]